Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 The collection types are *generic types*: while a given collection can only hold a specific type of value (such as Int or Float64), you specify the type at compile time using a parameter.
 For example, you can create a List of Int values like this: `var l = List[Int](1, 2, 3, 4)`
 In this case, Mojo can infer the type, so you can write: `var l = List(1, 2, 3, 4)`

+# 9.0 Using for loops with collections.
+The for loop from § 5.2 is not limited to integer sequences.
+As we'll see in the next sections, it can be used to iterate over all collections.

+Here is the internal mechanism:
+The for loop can iterate over any type that implements an __iter__() method.
+Such a type is called an *iterable*.
+When its __iter__() method is called, the iterable must return an *iterator*.
+This is a type that defines __next__() and __len__() methods.
+When its __next__() method is called, the iterator must return the next element in a sequence.
+This next element is assigned to the variable coming before the in keyword.
+The iterator keeps track of the state, so that the for loop advances to the next element when next is called.
+The loop index variable gets assigned a Reference to each item, not the item itself.
+You can then access the item using the dereference operator [].

 Let's start with the List types.

 ## 9.1 List